pachyderm/docs/content/latest/concepts/data-concepts/repo.md

     - **Source** repositories

-        Users or external applications outside of Pachyderm can add data to the source repositories for further processing.
+        Users or external applications outside of MLDM can add data to the source repositories for further processing.

     - **Output** repositories

-        Pachyderm automatically creates an output repository at the end of a pipeline for the pipeline to write the results of its transformations into.
+        MLDM automatically creates an output repository at the end of a pipeline for the pipeline to write the results of its transformations into.
 An output repository might serve as input for another pipeline.